Diazotroph: Biofertilizer

 Diazotroph fertilizer is a kind of biofertilizer that can use nitrogen-fixing microorganisms to convert molecular nitrogen (N2) into ammonia (which is the formation of nitrogen available for the crops to use).
 These nitrogen nutrients then can be used in the process of protein synthesis for the plants.
 This whole process of nitrogen fixation by diazotroph is called biological nitrogen fixation.
-This biochemical reaction can be carried out under normal temperature and pressure conditions.
-So it does not require extreme conditions and specific catalysts in fertilizer production.
-Therefore, produce available nitrogen in this way can be cheap, clean and efficient.
+This biochemical reaction can be carried out under normal temperature and pressure conditions, so it does not require extreme conditions and specific catalysts in fertilizer production.
+Therefore, producing available nitrogen in this way can be cheap, clean and efficient.
 Nitrogen-fixing bacteria fertilizer is an ideal and promising biofertilizer.

 From the ancient time, people grow the leguminous crops to make the soil more fertile.
 And the reason for this is: the root of leguminous crops are symbiotic with the rhizobia (a kind of diazotroph).
 These rhizobia can be considered as a natural biofertilizer to provide available nitrogen in the soil.
 After harvesting the leguminous crops, and then grow other crops (may not be leguminous), they can also use these nitrogen remain in the soil and grow better.

 Diazotroph biofertilizers used today include Rhizobium, Azotobacter, Azospirilium and Blue green algae (a genus of cyanobacteria).
 These fertilizer are widely used and commenced into industrial production.
 So far in the market, nitrogen fixation biofertilizer can be divided into liquid fertilizer and solid fertilizer.
 Most of the fertilizers are fermented in the way of liquid fermentation.
 After fermentation, the liquid bacteria can be packaged, which is the liquid fertilizer, and the fermented liquid can also be adsorbed with sterilized peat and other carrier adsorbents to form a solid microbial fertilizer.
 These nitrogen-fixation fertilizer has a certain effect on increasing the production of cotton, rice, wheat, peanuts, rape, corn, sorghum, potatoes, tobacco, sugarcane and various vegetables.

 Importance

-In terms of generating nitrogen available to all organisms, the symbiotic associations greatly exceed the free-living species with the exception of cyanobacteria.
+In organisms the symbiotic associations greatly exceed the free-living species, with the exception of cyanobacteria.